Rejecting Guest Articles

 Recent Guest Post Request

 Mr X, the owner of product Y, asked me to review his product on my blog.
-The honest truth is that, much as I enjoy reviewing products, with “life” as it is now, I just can’t allocate sufficient time to test a product that I don’t already use and write a comprehensive review.
+The honest truth is that, much as I enjoy reviewing products, I just can’t allocate sufficient time to test a product that I don’t already use and write a comprehensive review.

 I explained that to Mr X but offered him the option of writing an article about his product and paying me to publish it.
 His product cost $99 a month, so if he made even one sale (clearly the purpose of requesting the review) that could be worth over $1000 a year – assuming the product was high enough quality to retain a client for a year.